kadolor/wkls/README.md

-# 🌐 `wkls`: Well-Known Locations
+# `wkls`: Well-Known Locations

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 `wkls` makes it easy to explore global administrative boundaries — from countries to cities — using clean, chainable Python syntax.

+It reads [Overture Maps Foundation](https://overturemaps.org/) GeoParquet data (version 2025-05-21.0) directly from the AWS Open Data Registry.

-It reads directly from [Overture Maps Foundation](https://overturemaps.org/) GeoParquet data (version 2025-05-21.0) hosted on the AWS Open Data Registry.
+It reads directly from GeoParquet data (version 2025-05-21.0) hosted on the AWS Open Data Registry.

 You can instantly get geometries in formats like WKT, WKB, HexWKB, GeoJSON, and SVG: